-Economic analysis of market systems price theory; supply and demand analysis, elasticity, cost and revenue concepts, perfect and imperfect competition, monopoly, pricing of the factors of production and poverty and income inequalities.
-Strongly Recommended: English 1A eligibility and Mathematics 65 or one year of high school algebra.
+Economic analysis of market systems and price theory; supply and demand analysis, elasticity, cost and revenue concepts, perfect and imperfect competition, monopoly, pricing of the factors of production and poverty and income inequalities.
+Strongly Recommended: Mathematics 65 and eligibility for English 1A.
 3 hours.
 (CAN ECON 4)